syncfusion-content/typescript-docs/TypeScript/DatePicker/overview.md

 ---
 # OverView

 The TypeScript DatePicker control provides an intuitive visual interface for selecting a date.
 Its rich feature set includes functionalities like highlighting special dates, globalization, responsive rendering, accessibility and much more.
-All properties of DatePicker in TypeScript framework decleared with definitons of that properties which will helps us to render the component along with types specifed properties.
+All properties of DatePicker in TypeScript framework declared with definitions of that properties which will helps us to render the component along with types specified properties.

 ## Key features